SDU-RIO-Explore/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 - [ ] I have activated the browser Private mode to evaluate if the error still happens.
+- [ ] I have turn-off any extension on my browser like adblock that may interfere with the app behaviour.
 - [ ] I have checked that no other similar [issues][issues] or [discussions][discussions] are already opened and believe that this is not a duplicate.
 - [ ] If an exception occurs when executing a command, I execute it again in debug mode (`DEBUF = True` in settings).